evelyna0008/github-tutorial/README.md

 ####SSH Key
 * the _Secure Shell_ or _Secure Socket Shell_ will generate on your github when you create a new repository, The SSH keys allows you
 to get access to your files on a local machine when you put your files on a remote.
+To add an SSH Key to your Github

 ####`git config`
 *